 APS Mission Statement: Azusa Pacific Seminary, in keeping with its commitment to the authority of Scripture and the centrality of Jesus Christ, seeks to prepare people for effective, practical ministry in the Church throughout the world; to promote the spiritual, personal, and professional development of students; and to extend theological knowledge through academic inquiry, research, writing, and publication.

-Course Description: In this course students will learn and engage salient theological, cultural and philosophical themes connected to the idea of art as a medium for personal and community transformation -

-in (and under) the direction of the Reign of God.
-Emphasis will be given towards formulating a strategic outreach and discipleship plan which nurtures holistic growth, development and personal transformation of

-young people around an emerging artistic expression.
+Course Description: Students will engage salient theological, cultural and philosophical themes connected to the idea of art as a medium for personal and community transformation towards the Reign of God.
+Emphasis will be given towards formulating a strategic outreach and discipleship plan around an emerging artistic expression.

-Learning Outcomes: By the end of this course student will be expected to…
+Learning Outcomes: By the end of this course student will be expected to:

+Head

-1. Identify and express salient theological themes important to the incorporation of art as
+Identify and express salient theological themes important to the incorporation of art as

 transformative instrument of community change.

 2. Summarize philosophical and cultural motifs related to the transformative capacity of art.

+Heart

-3. Demonstrate the ability to value and appraise emerging art among minority /marginalized groups.
+Demonstrate the ability to value and appraise emerging art among minority /marginalized groups.

+Hands

-4. Formulate a strategic an outreach and discipleship plan designed to nurture personal transformation of
+4. Formulate a strategic outreach and discipleship plan designed to nurture personal transformation of

 young people around a specific emerging artistic expression or expressions.